documentationfor yFiles for HTML 3.0.0.1

 state.style = folderStyle

-Note that items which are currently visible in the view graph can be modified using the usual IGraph methods.
-If groupNode in the above example is currently collapsed in graph the style can be set using setStyle as well:
+Note that items that are currently visible in the view graph can be modified using the usual IGraph methods.
+If groupNode in the above example is currently collapsed in graph, the style can be set using setStyle as well:

 Setting the style for a currently visible collapsed node